BRON DERW MEDICAL CENTRE

-The range of services we provide under contract to NHS Wales, include good primary health care for all patients, together with clinics for Diabetes, Asthma, Healthy Heart, Ladies, Child Health, Post Natal, Ante Natal, Implanon fitting and removal, Cervical Cytology, Adult and Childhood Immunisations, Minor Surgery/Liquid Nitrogen/Cautery, New Patient Checks on request.
+The range of services we provide under contract to NHS Wales, include good primary health care for all patients, together with clinics for Diabetes, Asthma, Healthy Heart, Ladies, Child Health, Post Natal, Ante Natal, Cervical Cytology, Adult and Childhood Immunisations, Minor Surgery/Liquid Nitrogen/Cautery, New Patient Checks on request.
 The mission of the practice is to provide good quality service to its patients with a friendly and approachable style.

 3. To see a doctor